openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

     The two strings '``true``' and '``false``' are both valid constants of the ``i1`` type.
 **Integer constants**
-    Standard integers (such as '4') are constants of the :ref:`integer <t_integer>` type.
-Negative numbers may be used with integer types.
+    Standard integers (such as '4') are constants of the :ref:`integer
+    <t_integer>` type.
+They can be either decimal or
+    hexadecimal.
+Decimal integers can be prefixed with - to represent negative integers, e.g. '``-1234``'.
+Hexadecimal integers must be prefixed with either u or s to indicate whether they are unsigned or signed respectively. e.g '``u0x8000``' gives 32768, whilst '``s0x8000``' gives -32768.

+    Note that hexadecimal integers are sign extended from the number of active bits, i.e. the bit width minus the number of leading zeros.
+So '``s0x0001``' of type '``i16``' will be -1, not 1.
 **Floating-point constants**
     Floating-point constants use standard decimal notation (e.g.
     123.421), exponential notation (e.g. 1.23421e+2), or a more precise